 At the click of a button, your data center could be blocked forever from reaching someone.
 People will not respond to material that does not pertain to them.
 “It is the easiest way for people to stop paying attention to your emails,” says Feinberg, “It is the easiest way for people to unsubscribe.
 In some cases, if they really don’t like you, they will hit the spam button.”

-Segmenting should always take place when promoting content to ensure you are delivering relevant information to the proper audience.
+Segmenting should always occur when promoting content to ensure you deliver relevant information to the proper audience.

 Social Media Promotion